LArkema/dctransistor_website/order.md

 ***DC Community Organizations***: 17% of all sales go to DC mutual aid and other community organizations doing important on-the-ground work in the area.
 Prior contributions have gone to the DC Abortion Fund and various mutual aid networks.

 ### Local Pickup
-Instead of having the board shipped, you can also arrange to pick it up from me in the DC area *if we're already going to be in the same place at the same time.* Basically, this is limited to 1) my friends and Columbia Heights neighbors, 2) other people regularly on the Georgetown Law Center Campus, 3) work colleagues, and 4) people at a meetup for an area group I would otherwise be attending (if this applies, I've posted about it in that group).
-Please read the [terms and conditions](/terms-and-privacy/#local-pickup) before selecting this option.
+Instead of having the board shipped, you can also arrange to pick it up from me in the DC area. **IT IS YOUR RESPONSIBILITY TO ARRANGE AND CONFIRM A PICKUP, AND YOU WILL BE ASKED TO PAY FOR SHIPPING IF WE CANNOT ARRANGE A PICKUP.** Please read the [terms and conditions](/terms-and-privacy/#local-pickup) before selecting this option.

 *You must email <a href="mailto:orders@dctransistor.com">orders@dctransistor.com</a> to arrange a pickup before selecting the option during checkout*